DemocracyEarth/community./Student Ambassador Program.md

 Introduction to the geopolitical role of Bitcoin and the emerging dynamics of crypto politics.

-🌿 _Challenge_:	Find a partner/team to work with at another university and support their efforts to launch Sovereign.
+🌿 _Challenge_:	Find a partner/team to work with at your university.

 **Week 6 | Decentralized ID**